ezemz97/monty/README.md

 # monty
-Awful frustrating project for the weekend
+Frustrating project for the weekend